Educator, Child Care Services (Avalon Y Location)

-At the YMCA of the National Capital Region, we strive to ensure our employees are a fit based on their strengths, interests, and future goals.
+At YMCA-YWCA of the National Capital Region, we strive to ensure our employees are a fit based on their strengths, interests, and future goals.

 The successful candidate will have the following:

-- ECE diploma or CECE recognized equivalency as an asset
+- ECE diploma or CECE recognized equivalency an asset

 - Fluent in English, oral and written